fustilio/linguine/README.md

 ## About

 **Linguine** transforms any webpage into a powerful language learning tool using Chrome's Built-in AI APIs.
-Everything runs locally on your device - no data leaves your browser.
+Everything runs locally on your device, meaning no data leaves your browser.

 **Why Linguine?**
 - 🔒 Privacy-first: All AI processing happens client-side